Menu Planning

 Dinner

-• 10 Enertia Trail Food Dinners (Coleman branded have more calories)
+• 10 Enertia Trail Food Dinners or other freeze dried meals

 • Korr/Lipton dinners could be substituted.
-Cooking takes much longer.
+Cooking takes much longer so plan for more fuel.

 • 10 TBSP olive oil